 Neocochlearomyces Pinruan, Sommai, Suetrong, J.Z.
 Groenew. & Crous, in Crous et al., Persoonia 41: 381 (2018)

-Saprobic on leaves.
-Sexual morph: Unknown.
+Saprobic on host.
 Asexual morph: Mycelium partly superficial and partly immersed, pale brown, smooth.
-Conidiophores solitary, macronematous, mononematous, sub cylindrical, septate, erect, straight, brown, smooth, thick-walled, with basal rhizoids; stalk forming an apical fanlike conidiogenous region consisting of radiating brown, warty, septate, tightly aggregated cylindrical arms, with acute terminal cells.
+Conidiophores solitary, macronematous, mononematous, subcylindrical, septate, erect, straight, brown, smooth, thick-walled, with basal rhizoids; stalk forming an apical fanlike conidiogenous region consisting of radiating brown, warty, septate, tightly aggregated cylindrical arms, with acute terminal cells.
 Conidiogenous cells terminal and intercalary on the one side of the swollen fan-like structure; loci inconspicuous, phialidic.
-Conidia falcate, aseptate, equilateral, with convex and flat plane, both ends obtuse to sub obtusely rounded, hyaline, smooth-walled, guttulate, with a single, filiform, unbranched setula at each end on the inner straight plane, forming a slimy spore mass (Adapted from Crous et al. 2018).
+Conidia falcate, aseptate, equilateral, with convex and flat plane, both ends obtuse to subobtusely rounded, hyaline, smooth-walled, guttulate, with a single, filiform, unbranched setula at each end on the inner straight plane, forming a slimy spore mass.
+Sexual morph: Unknown (Adapted from Crous et al. 2018).

 Type species: Neocochlearomyces chromolaenae Pinruan, Sommai, Suetrong, J.Z.
 Groenew. & Crous